lblod/migrate-submission-service/README.md

 # Caveats
 - It is not thread safe, meaning it might do unexpected things when starting multiple jobs at the same time.
-- This assumes the production setup of virtuso for loket.
+- This assumes the production setup of virtuoso for loket.
 Expects virtuoso to be able to return approx 60000 triples.